 Audi Q3 review - Interior, design and technology

-Great design inside and out, and the Audi Q3 is a technological tour de force
+With typically stylish design inside and out, the Audi Q3 is a technological tour de force

 It’s instantly recognisable as an Audi Q3, but you don’t need to be too much of an Audi geek to spot the differences between this model and the last.
 This time around the car looks a little tougher with a taller profile, less rakish bonnet and more upright windscreen.
 Coupled with the more angular grille and boxy flared wheelarches, it definitely makes for a stronger presence on the road.